cap-js/docs/about/index.md

 #### Protocol-agnostic Consumption

-Services are always consumed in the same ways, regardless of whether you call a local service, or a remote one, via whatever protocol:
+Services are always consumed in the same ways, regardless of whether you call a local service, or a remote one, and independent of the protocol:

 ```js
 const srv = await cds.connect.to('SomeService')